halides/ohpelabra/README.md

 http://research.cs.queensu.ca/Parallel/QuantumChess/QuantumChess.html

-Normal chess rules with additions:
+Normal chess rules apply with the following changes:
 - each piece (except the king) has in addition to it's normal value a randomly chosen quantum value from the collection of 8 pawns, 2 rooks, 2 knights, 2 bishops and 1 queen.
 - when a player wants to move, he chooses a piece. that piece has a 50-50 chance of being the normal piece or the quantum piece for that move. the player has to move that piece and it automatically goes back to normal after the move.
+- a piece in classical state with no legal moves cannot be chosen.
+- if a piece collapses into a type with no possible moves, then the player’s turn is over.
 - the quantum value is not known by either player until a piece randomly collapses to a quantum piece.
-- there is no "check" or "checkmate". the king is a piece that is captured as any other piece and this is the win condition.
+- there is no "check" or "checkmate". the king is a piece that is captured as any other piece and this is a win condition.
+- the king can be played into and left in check.
+- castling is not allowed.
+- there is no "en passant"-rule.

 ### Technical notes